A report on the poor working conditions many seasonal Irish potato pickers face on the west coast of Scotland.

 While the majority of employers are reasonable, others are accused of vicious exploitation.

-A 'Seven Days' report by Ted Nealon broadcast on 25 June 1971.
+A 'Seven Days' report broadcast on 25 June 1971.
+The reporter is Ted Nealon.